JaMoLpE88/JaMoLpE88/README.md

 ### `<Software Development Lover />`

-* 👨‍🎓 My name is Javier, I am a Spanish Senior Computer Technician in Computer Application Development.
+* 👨‍🎓 My name is Javier, I am a Full Stack Developer
-* 👨‍💻 I am a Fullstack Developer with Javascript, creating complete fully functional applications with their Frontend, their Backend and their respective Database.
+* 👨‍💻 I can develop complete fully functional applications with their Frontend, Backend and their respective Database
-* ➡️ I am a lover of everything that surrounds JavaScript 💛.
+* ➡️ I am a lover of everything that surrounds JavaScript 💛

 ### I try to keep learning and improving every day 💪